lowkangxuan/lowkangxuan.github.io/src/index.md

 title: Kang Xuan
 ---
 ### Hello!👋
-<p>I am Kang Xuan, a student who enjoys gaming and passionate in Game Development.</p>
+I am Kang Xuan, a student who enjoys gaming and passionate in Game Development.
-<p>Currently residing in Singapore studying for a Diploma in Immersive Media at Ngee Ann Polytechnic.</p>
+Currently residing in Singapore studying for a Diploma in Immersive Media at Ngee Ann Polytechnic.

 ### Over the Years
-<p>Find out what I have accomplished and what I am currently up to.</p>
+Find out what I have accomplished and what I am currently up to.

 <div class="position-relative mt-5">
     <div class="timeline p-exclude">